 The .conf file is consumed by a tool called MacroCompiler, which is part of the Barstools scala package.
-Macro-Compiler is also passed an .mdf file that describes the available list of technology SRAMs or the capabilities of the SRAM compiler, if one is provided by the foundry.
+MacroCompiler is also passed an .mdf file that describes the available list of technology SRAMs or the capabilities of the SRAM compiler, if one is provided by the foundry.
 Typically a foundry SRAM compiler will be able to generate a set of different SRAMs collateral based on some requirements on size, aspect ratio, etc. (see SRAM MDF Fields).
 Using a user-customizable cost function, MacroCompiler will select the SRAMs that are the best fit for each dimensionality in the .conf file.
 This may include over provisioning (e.g. using a 64x1024 SRAM for a requested 60x1024, if the latter is not available) or arraying.
 Arraying can be done in both width and depth, as well as to solve masking constraints.
 For example, a 128x2048 array could be composed of four 64x1024 arrays, with two macros in parallel to create two 128x1024 virtual SRAMs which are combinationally muxed to add depth.
 If this macro requires byte-granularity write masking, but no technology SRAMs support masking, then the tool may choose to use thirty-two 8x1024 arrays in a similar configuration.
+You may wish to create a cache of your available SRAM macros either manually, or via a script.
+A reference script for creating a JSON of your SRAM macros is in the asap7 technology library folder.
 For information on writing .mdf files, look at MDF on github and a brief description in SRAM MDF Fields section.